jvilk/locate-java-home/README.md

   mustBeJDK: boolean;
   // Are you specifically looking for a JRE over a JDK?
   mustBeJRE: boolean;
+  // Are you specifically looking for a 64-bit JAVA_HOME?
+  mustBe64Bit: boolean;
   // Do you want locate-java-home to exit fatally if one of the found JAVA_HOME
   // locations does not function appropriately?
 (Mainly useful for debugging.)
   paranoid: boolean;